Air Traffic Control A.A.S.

 Students enrolled in the Air Traffic Control A.A.S. program will receive instruction to prepare for the:

 During their second year of the program, students will prepare for the FAA Facility Rating at the Schenectady County Airport Control Tower.
-In order to complete the program requirements for the A.A.S. program at SUNY Schenectady, students will be required to successfully complete their Facility Rating for Schenectady County Non-Federal Control Tower (NFCT) and/or successfully complete the FAA AT-SAT exam with a score of 85 percent or higher.
+In order to complete the program requirements for the A.A.S. program at SUNY Schenectady, students will be required to successfully complete their Facility Rating for Schenectady County Non-Federal Tower (NFT).

-The Facility Rating for Schenectady County NFCT meets established hiring requirements for NFCT control towers only.
-NFCT towers have no maximum age restriction for initial hire; whereas, the entrance exam requirement for employment in FAA control towers is restricted to those 18 to 31 years of age.
+The Facility Rating for Schenectady County NFT meets established hiring requirements for NFT control towers only.
+NFT towers have no maximum age restriction for initial hire; whereas, the entrance exam requirement for employment in FAA control towers is restricted to those 18 to 31 years of age.

-Completion of the Air Traffic Control degree program is not a requirement to take the FAA AT-SAT exam, which is required for entrance in the FAA ATC Training program in Oklahoma City, Okla.
+Completion of the Air Traffic Control degree program is not a requirement to take the FAA entrance exam, which is required for entrance in the FAA ATC Training program in Oklahoma City, Okla.

 - Students who do not successfully complete any one of the these exams but are in good academic standing at the College may transfer into SUNY Schenectady’s Aviation Science (non-pilot option) A.S. degree program and receive up to 45 credits of completed course work toward the Aviation Science degree.